 Table of Contents

-After ascertaining all facts, the prospective parents are counseled regarding the probability of their offspring inheriting the genetic trait and best management options available.
+After ascertaining all facts, the prospective parents are counseled regarding the probability of their offspring inheriting the genetic trait, risks for recurrence in future pregnancies and best management options available.
 Genetic counseling is indicated in the following cases:

 - Prenatal screening tests suggestive of a birth defect